richard-porter/dimensional-authorship/experiments/dimensional-voice-stamp-v01.md

 - The version hash of the public PVG at time of signing
 - The author’s public key or Trust Chain root identifier

+**What this enables:** A verifier with no prior relationship to the author can take the following concrete actions:

+- Inspect the public processor definitions and confirm the work is being presented under a declared profile version
+- Compare the artifact against the public calibration paragraph for register and ecological consistency
+- Validate the cryptographic signature / manifest to confirm the stamp was issued by the claimed author
+- Confirm the PVG version hash matches the published record

-**What this enables:** Any verifier can check whether a piece of text is broadly consistent with the documented processors.
-It is a structural compatibility check — does this work operate in the same register, the same metaphor ecology, the same emotional geography as the documented voice?
+This is a structural compatibility check — does this work operate in the same register, the same metaphor ecology, the same emotional geography as the documented voice?
+It is not a claim that the work could only have been produced by this author.
+It is a claim that the author has attested it as consistent with their documented profile.

 **What this does not enable:** Passing the soul layer.
 The public calibration paragraph is illustrative, not generative.
 A model trained on it can approximate the skeleton.
 It cannot consistently pass the full private verification without the author’s judgment.